Tasman Bridge disaster: Collision and collapse

 The collision occurred at 9:27 p.m.
 Australian Eastern Daylight Time (UTC+11:00) on Sunday 5 January 1975.
-The bulk carrier Lake Illawarra, carrying 10,000 tonnes of zinc ore concentrate, was heading up the Derwent River to offload its cargo to EZ Industries' Risdon Zinc Works, upstream from Hobart and about 3 km from the bridge.
+The bulk carrier Lake Illawarra, carrying 10,000 tonnes of zinc ore concentrate, was heading up the River Derwent to offload its cargo to EZ Industries' Risdon Zinc Works, upstream from Hobart and about 3 km from the bridge.
 The 1,025 m long main viaduct of the bridge was composed of a central main navigation span, two flanking secondary navigation spans, and nineteen approach spans.
 The ship was off course as it neared the bridge, partly due to the strong tidal current but also because of inattention by the ship's master, Captain Boleslaw Pelc.
-Initially approaching the bridge at 8 kn, Pelc slowed the ship to a 'safe' speed.
+Initially approaching the bridge at 8 kn, Pelc slowed the ship to a "safe" speed.
 Although Lake Illawarra was capable of passing through the bridge's central navigation span, Pelc attempted to pass through one of the eastern spans.

 Despite several changes of course, Lake Illawarra proved unmanageable due to having insufficient steerage way.
-In desperation Pelc ordered 'full speed astern', at which point all control was lost.
+In desperation Pelc ordered "full speed astern", at which point all control was lost.
 The vessel drifted towards the bridge midway between the central navigation span and the eastern shore, colliding bow first with the pile capping of Pier 19 and then amidships with Pier 18, bringing three unsupported spans and a 127 metre section of roadway crashing into the river and onto the ship's deck.
 Lake Illawarra listed to starboard and sank within minutes a short distance to the south, in 35 metres of water.
 Seven crew members were trapped and drowned.
 The subsequent Court of Marine Inquiry found that Pelc had not handled the ship in a proper and seamanlike manner, and his certificate was suspended for six months.

 As the collision occurred on a Sunday evening, there was relatively little traffic on the bridge.
 While no cars were travelling between the 18th and 19th pylons when that section collapsed, four cars drove over the gap, killing five occupants.
 Two drivers managed to stop their vehicles at the edge, but not before their front wheels had dropped over the lip of the bridge deck.
 One of these cars contained Frank and Sylvia Manley in their Holden HQ Monaro.

-Sylvia Manley: "As we approached, it was a foggy night ... there was no lights on the bridge at the time.
+As we approached, it was a foggy night ... there was no lights on the bridge at the time.
 We just thought there was an accident.
 We slowed down to about 40 km/h and I'm peering out the window, desperately looking to see the car ... what was happening on the bridge.
 We couldn't see anything but we kept on travelling.
 The next thing, I said to Frank, "The bridge is gone!"
 And he just applied the brakes and we just sat there swinging.
 As we sat there, we couldn't see anything in the water.
 All we could see was a big whirlpool of water and apparently the boat was sinking.
-So with that, we undid the car door and I hopped out."
+So with that, we undid the car door and I hopped out.